Subhas Chandra Bose

 Bose in his youth

-Cuttack, Orissa in India.
+Subhas Chandra Bose was born in 1897 to an affluent Bengali family in Cuttack, Orissa in India.
 His father, Janakinath Bose, was a public prosecutor who believed in orthodox nationalism, and later became a member of the Bengal Legislative Council.
 Bose was educated at Ravenshaw Collegiate School, Cuttack, Scottish Church College, Calcutta and Fitzwilliam College at Cambridge University.
 In 1920, Bose took the Indian Civil Services entrance examination and was placed fourth with highest marks in English.
 However, he resigned from the prestigious Indian Civil Service in April 1921 despite his high ranking in the merit list, and went on to become an active member of India's independence movement.
 He joined the Indian National Congress, and was particularly active in its youth wing.

-citation needed].
+Still, Bose's ideals did not match those of Mahatma Gandhi's single belief in non-violence[citation needed].
 He therefore returned to Calcutta to work under Chittaranjan Das, the Bengali freedom fighter and co-founder (with Motilal Nehru) of the Swaraj Party.

 Subhash Chandra Bose

-Prince of Wales to India, which led to his imprisonment.
+In 1921, Bose organised a boycott of the celebrations to mark the visit of the Prince of Wales to India, which led to his imprisonment.
 In April 1924, Bose was elected to the post of Chief Executive Officer of the newly constituted Calcutta Corporation, In October that year, Bose was arrested on suspicion of terrorism.
 At first, he was kept in Alipore Jail and later he was exiled to Mandalay in Burma (where earlier Bal Gangadhar Tilak had spent 6 years in prison).
 On January 23, 1930, Bose was once again arrested for leading an "independence procession", protesting against British rule in India.
 After his release from jail on September 25, he was elected as the Mayor of the City of Calcutta.

-Rangoon.
+Over a span of 20 years, Bose was incarcerated eleven times by the British, either in India or in Rangoon.
 During the mid 1930s he was exiled by the British from India to Europe, where he championed India's cause and aspiration for self-rule before gatherings and conferences.

 After his father's death, the British authorities allowed him to land at Calcutta's airport only for the religious rites, which would be followed by his swift departure.
 He traveled extensively in India and in Europe before stating his political opposition to Gandhi.
 During his stay in Europe from 1933 to 1936, he met several European leaders and thinkers.He came to believe that India could achieve political freedom only if it had political, military and diplomatic support from outside, and that an independent nation necessitated the creation of a national army to secure its sovereignty.
-Subhash Chandra Bose married
+Subhash Chandra Bose married Emilie Schenkl, an Austrian born national, who was his secretary, in 1937.
+According to Schenkl, she and Bose were secretly married in Bad Gastein on 26 December 1937.
+They had one daughter, Anita, born in 1942.
+Bose wrote many letters to Schenkl during the period 1934–1942, of which many have been published in the book Letters to Emilie Schenkl, edited by Sisir Kumar Bose and Sugata Bose.

 Bose at AICC meeting in 1939

-1938, against Gandhi's wishes.
+Bose became the president of the Haripura Indian National Congress in 1938, against Gandhi's wishes.
 Gandhi commented "Pattavi's defeat is my own defeat.
 Anyway, Subhas Bose is not an enemy of the country" .
 Gandhi's continued opposition led to the latter's resignation from the Working Committee, and the possibility that the rest of the CWC would resign.
 In the face of this gesture of no-confidence, Bose himself resigned, and was left with no alternative but to form an independent party, the All India Forward Bloc.
 Bose also initiated the concept of the National Planning Committee in 1938.

 Actions during the Second World War

 Bose advocated the approach that the political instability of war-time Britain should be taken advantage of—rather than simply wait for the British to grant independence after the end of the war (which was the view of Gandhi, Nehru and a section of the Congress leadership at the time).
-In this, he was influenced by the examples of Italian statesmen
+In this, he was influenced by the examples of Italian statesmen Giuseppe Garibaldi and Giuseppe Mazzini.

-British Labour Party leaders and political thinkers like Lord Halifax, George Lansbury, Clement Attlee, Arthur Greenwood, Harold Laski, J.B.S.
+His correspondence reveals that despite his clear dislike …for British subjugation, he was deeply impressed by their methodical and systematic approach and their steadfastly disciplinarian outlook towards life.
+In England, he exchanged ideas on the future of India with British Labour Party leaders and political thinkers like Lord Halifax, George Lansbury, Clement Attlee, Arthur Greenwood, Harold Laski, J.B.S.
 Haldane, Ivor Jennings, G.D.H.
 Cole, Gilbert Murray and Sir Stafford Cripps .
 He came to believe that a free India needed Socialist authoritarianism, on the lines of Turkey's Kemal Atatürk, for at least two decades.
 Bose was refused permission by the British authorities to meet Mr. Ataturk at Ankara for political reasons.
 It should be noted that during his sojourn in England, only the Labour Party and Liberal politicians agreed to meet with Bose when he tried to schedule appointments.
 Conservative Party officials refused to meet Bose or show him the slightest courtesy due to the fact that he was a politician coming from a colony, but it may also be recalled that in the 1930s leading figures in the Conservative Party had opposed even Dominion status for India.
 It may also be observed here that it was during the regime of the Labour Party (1945-1951), with Attlee as the Prime Minister, that India gained independence.

 The Escape